Beauvais: Environmentally friendly transportation

-In an effort to promote cleaner urban transportation and protect the environment, the city began to develop a "Green Plan" (Plan vert).
+To promote cleaner urban transportation and protect the environment, the city began to develop a "Green Plan" (Plan vert).
 Ultimately, the goal is to have a network of 20 km bicycle paths.

 Administration

 The mayor of Beauvais is Franck Pia, elected in September 2022.
 He succeeded Caroline Cayeux, who stepped down to become a deputy minister in the Borne government.